dsgt-kaggle-clef/clef-2024-infra/docs/onboarding.md

 Replace `your-branch-name` with a meaningful name for your development work, typically starting with `feature/`, `bugfix/`, or similar prefixes.

-3. **Verify New Branch:** Ensure you're on the new branch with git branch.
+3. **Verify New Branch:** Ensure you're on the new branch with `git branch`.
 The new branch should be highlighted.

 ### Step 3: Verify the Setup